NuSkooler/enigma-bbs/UPGRADE.md

 * Development is now against Node.js 8.x LTS.
 Follow your standard upgrade path to update to Node 8.x before using 0.0.9-alpha.
 * The property `justify` found on various views previously had `left` and `right` values swapped (oops!); you will need to adjust any custom `theme.hjson` that use one or the other and swap them as well.
 * Possible breaking changes in FSE: The MCI code `%TL13` for error indicator is now `%TL4`.
 This is part of a cleanup and standardization on "custom ranges".
 You may need to update your `theme.hjson` and related artwork.
+* Removed view width auto-size: Some views still can auto-size their height, but in general you should be explicit in your themes
+* More standardization using "custom ranges" and `itemFormat` / `focusItemFormat` semantics.
+Update your themes!

 # 0.0.7-alpha to 0.0.8-alpha